-I created my program after witnessing people working out hard, being active daily, and eating clean but not seeing their body change the way they expected.
+I created my program after witnessing people working out hard, being active daily, and eating clean but not seeing their bodies change the way they expected.
 After years of coaching, I found that it was due mostly to inconsistent food choices and not really knowing how much they were eating.

 How your coach approaches nutrition will vary.
 Some may have you track calories and macros.
 Others may have you work on habits and food skills.
 While others may help you practice a specific diet like keto or intermittent fasting.

 Whatever it may be the coach is there to support you and give you the tools to be successful.
-Not to tell you want you can and can not eat.
+Not to tell you to want you can and can not eat.